-Specification of this environment variable overrides the OE_ARCH environment variable as well as the auto-detection process.
+OE_ARCHenvironment variable as well as the auto-detection process.
 If none of the compatible distributions listed are found, the script will fall back to the

 Specifying this variable provides a simple way to customize the behavior for individual applications on non-standard platforms.

 The startup script also supports a few commandline arguments including:

 Specifying this argument will output the full path of the executable to be run.
 The executable will not be started if this argument is present.